-Every faculty/and subject area offers adjustments to suit your needs.
-You should speak to your student support team to find out specifically what the relevant faculty can provide for you.
+Every faculty area is different and the level of adjustments to suit your needs may vary.
+You should speak to the Disability Support Team to find out specifically what adjustments can be provided for you.

-Here we give an overview of the adjustments that are available through a combination of Open University support and Disabled Students' Allowances (DSA) funded support.
+Here we give an overview of the adjustments that are available through a combination of Open University support and Disabled Students' Allowance funded support.
 It provides examples rather than a list of what each faculty offer.
-For further advice before you register you can contact our Student Recruitment and Support service, then once you've registered your student support team will advise you.
+For further advice before you register you can contact the Disability Support Team for advice.

 Reading large amounts of text